telerik/kendo-ui-core/docs/controls/hybrid/application.md

          });
     </script>

+## Common Scenarios

-## Hidden Status Bar in iOS/Cordova
+### Hide Status Bar in iOS and Cordova

-In order to hide the status bar in in an application deployed with Cordova, the [Cordova Status Bar Plugin](https://github.com/apache/cordova-plugin-statusbar) should be enabled.
-Next, call the StatusBar `hide` method and set the mobile application statusBarStyle to `hidden`.
+To hide the status bar in an application deployed with Cordova, the [Cordova Status Bar Plugin](https://github.com/apache/cordova-plugin-statusbar) should be enabled.
+Next, call the StatusBar `hide` method and set the mobile application `statusBarStyle` to `hidden`, as demonstrated in the example below.

+###### Example

     <div data-role="view" data-title="Pink">
         <header data-role="header">